TheCodingJuan/ProWeb/Modulo I - Angular/README.md

 ## Description

-This repository belong to the fist part of Web Programming class taken at the Xaverian Pontifical University.
+This repository belongs to the first part of Web Programming class taken at the Xaverian Pontifical University.

 I took this class on 2020-01.
 Following the [Tutorial](https://github.com/jpavlich/pw) from my awesome teacher Jaime Andres Pavlich.